-- Avoid sensitive habitat, including wildlife corridors, when feasible, during through site selection and project design. - Where necessary and feasible, conduct mitigation on-site. - When on-site habitat mitigation is not possible or adequate, conduct establish mitigation off-site in an area designated for habitat conservation.
+- Avoid sensitive habitat, including wildlife corridors, during site selection and project design. - Where necessary and feasible, conduct mitigation on-site. - When on-site habitat mitigation is not possible or adequate, establish mitigation off-site in an area designated for habitat conservation.